-C.1.24 Indicate whether the Bylaws or Regulations of the Board of Directors establish specific rules for the delegation of the votes of directors to other directors, the applicable procedure and, in particular, the maximum number of delegations that may be made to the same director, as well as if any limits have been established on the categories to which it is possible to delegate, beyond the limits imposed by the legislation.
+C.1.24\Indicate whether the Bylaws or Regulations of the Board of Directors establish specific rules for the delegation of the votes of directors to other directors, the applicable procedure and, in particular, the maximum number of delegations that may be made to the same director, as well as if any limits have been established on the categories to which it is possible to delegate, beyond the limits imposed by the legislation.
 As applicable, describe these rules briefly.

-Articles 21.2.b) and 34.8 stipulate that when there is to be any non-attendance, the director must grant a proxy with instructions.
+Articles 21.2.b) and 34.8 of the Regulations of the Board of Directors provide that when there is to be an absence, the director must grant a proxy with instructions.
 The Chairman shall decide, in case of doubt, on the validity of proxies granted by Directors who do not attend the meeting.
+In any case, non-executive directors may only be represented by another non-executive Director.